kynadev/fen-link-site/README.md

 pnpm dev
 ```

 Then, open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+This will live update as you edit on each save.

 <!-- You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.